In this article

 Table of contents

-If you drive your personal vehicle for work—whether you’re self-employed or otherwise—many of the costs associated with that business travel may be deductible, helping you lower your tax burden for the year.
-The IRS offers businesses two different methods for claiming work-related car expenses: the standard mileage rate method, and the actual expenses method.
+If you drive your personal vehicle for business purposes—whether you’re self-employed or otherwise—many of the costs associated with your business travel may be tax-deductible.
+The IRS offers businesses two different methods for writing off work-related car expenses: the standard mileage rate method and the actual expenses method.

-In this article, we’ll explain how these two deduction methods are calculated and what kind of information you’ll need on hand for them.
+In this article, we’ll explain how to calculate these two deduction methods and what information you’ll need to do it.
 We’ll also explain how to switch between the standard mileage rate and actual expenses deduction methods.

 Claiming the standard mileage deduction

-To use the standard mileage rate method, all you’ll need to do is keep track of how many miles you (and your employees) drove for business each year.
-This mileage tracking can be done in a physical mileage log, spreadsheet, or digital mileage tracker, or specialized software.
-Your business mileage log should also detail the date and work purpose of the trip (note that everyday work commuting cannot be deducted).
+To use the standard mileage rate method, you just need to keep track of how many business-related miles you drive each year.
+You can track mileage in a physical mileage log, spreadsheet, digital mileage tracker, or other software.
+Your business mileage log should also note the date and work purpose of each trip.

-Then, at the end of the year you’ll simply multiply the number of miles driven by the standard mileage rate for the tax year—67 cents per mile for the 2024 tax year, and 65.5 cents per mile for the 2023 tax year.
-The resulting amount is how much of a standard mileage deduction you can claim on your tax return.
+Then, at the end of the year, you simply multiply the number of miles driven by the standard mileage rate for the tax year.
+The resulting amount is the standard mileage deduction you can claim on your tax return.

-If, for example, your employees drove a total of 5,000 miles for work purposes over the course of the 2024, the calculation would look something like this:
+For example, let’s say your employees drove a total of 5,000 miles for work purposes over the course of the 2024 tax year.
+The calculation would look like this:

 What expenses does the standard mileage rate cover?

-The standard mileage rate is meant to be reflective of all of the average costs associated with owning and operating a vehicle.
-This includes fixed and variable costs of using a vehicle for business purposes, including the cost of:
+The standard mileage rate is meant to approximate all of the costs associated with owning and operating a vehicle.
+This includes both fixed and variable costs of using a vehicle for business purposes, including:

-• Materials and supplies (tires, oil, brake fluid, wiper fluid, etc.)
+• Materials and supplies, including tires, oil, brake fluid, wiper fluid, and more

 • Maintenance and repairs